BiCraftyt/Sulfured-Shadow-s-Protogen/README.md

 | Example Color | ![#00d1a0](https://via.placeholder.com/10/00b48a?text=+) #00d1a0 |

+## Face expressions

-To change the face expressions you first have to create your own, though I left a demo one.
+To change the face expressions you first have to create **your own**, though I left a demo one.

 To execute the desired face you need to be inside of